brianduff/duffblog/ckv50c9in16s7sss19vedcavu.md

 ### Actually using types!

 Ok, so far we've got it working end to end with TypeScript, but we didn't actually use types.
-You don't actually have to, of course, but if you want to, you can be more specific.
+You don't have to, of course, but if you want to, you can be more specific.
 For example, the `functions-framework` defines a type called `HttpFunction` for cloud functions themselves, and we could write:

 ```typescript
 import { HttpFunction } from '@google-cloud/functions-framework';